Newport, Wales: Infrastructure

 The first stage of regeneration involved improving the city centre road network, turning Kingsway and Queensway into boulevards.
 The Southern Distributor Road to the south of the city opened in 2004, including the new City Bridge over the River Usk, improving access and opening up new areas for development.
 The Newport City footbridge opened in 2006 linking the east and west banks of the river for pedestrians and cyclists.

 Newport railway station was expanded in 2007 to four full size platforms capable of receiving 10 car Intercity Express Programme services to and from London Paddington.
 In 2010 a new station building was finished, carried out by engineering firm Atkins.
-During construction it was Wales' most environmentally friendly station work, using a hypermodern green ETFE structure similar to the materials used in the Eden Project and the Beijing Olympics' ‘Water Cube’.
-In 2019 railway electrification and resigning work will be completed, completing the 21st-century modernisation of the Great Western main line and reducing journey times to London to 1 hour 30 minutes.
+During construction it was Wales' most environmentally friendly station work, using a hypermodern green ETFE structure similar to the materials used in the Eden Project and the Beijing Olympics' 'Water Cube'.
+In 2019 railway electrification and resigning work was completed, completing the 21st-century modernisation of the Great Western main line and reducing journey times to London to 1 hour 30 minutes.

-Newport bus station was redeveloped in 2013, expanded in 2015 with the Friars Walk development, and now offering 24 stands connecting to the rest of the city, as well as Cardiff and Bristol.
+Newport bus station was redeveloped in 2013, expanded in 2015 with the Friars Walk development, and now offers 24 stands connecting to the rest of the city, as well as Cardiff and Bristol.
 Local railway stations are reopening, starting with Rogerstone station in 2008, Pye Corner station in 2014, and with three others planned in the city's Unitary Development Plan.
 Transport for Wales intend to restart services between Newport and Ebbw Vale Parkway by 2021.

-A state-of-the-art District General Hospital is envisaged to be built to replace the Royal Gwent Hospital.
-The former Corus steel Whiteheads site was speculated but this was rejected in favour of redeveloping the Llanfrechfa Grange Hospital site, near Cwmbran as a specialist and critical care unit.
+The Royal Gwent Hospital was downgraded to a minor injuries unit in 2020 when the new Grange University Hospital (Welsh: Ysbyty Athrofaol Y Faenor) was opened at Llanfrechfa, near Cwmbrân.
+There had been proposals to use the former Corus steel Whiteheads site, close to the existing Royal Gwent site, for a replacement hospital but this was considered to have the same access and space restrictions as the current hospital.
+It was decided to redevelop the Llanfrechfa Grange Hospital site, a former mental health and disabilities residential centre near Cwmbran, as a specialist and critical care unit.

-The M4 relief road skirting the southern edge of the urban area of Newport has been proposed as a means of reducing the congestion on the existing M4 motorway (presently squeezed through the Brynglas Tunnels) and making Newport and the surrounding areas more accessible for motorised vehicles.
+The M4 relief road skirting the southern edge of the urban area of Newport was proposed as a means of reducing the congestion on the existing M4 motorway (presently squeezed through the Brynglas Tunnels) and making Newport and the surrounding areas more accessible for motorised vehicles.
 The relief road scheme was cancelled in July 2009 but relaunched in 2014.
+A final decision not to proceed with the scheme was announced by the then First Minister of Wales, Mark Drakeford, on 4 June 2019.

 Leisure

 The Riverfront Arts Centre was the first structure to be built as part of Newport's regeneration by Newport City Council in 2004.
-It stands on Kingsway Boulevard on the west bank of the River Usk.
-On the east bank, Rodney Parade is home to club rugby union side Newport RFC, the regional Pro14 rugby union team Dragons, and the football team Newport County A.F.C.
+It stands on Kingsway on the west bank of the River Usk.
+On the east bank, Rodney Parade is home to the regional rugby union) team Dragons and the English Football League team Newport County.
+Club rugby union side Newport RFC play at Newport Stadium.